 134" Round: This size is used on 60" rounds with a puddle effect, or 72" rounds (seating for 12) with a perfect fit.
 It can also be used on cocktail tables for a puddle or on 6' banquet tables.

-8' King's Drapes: These 108" x 156" linens are made for an 8' by 48" King's table, and can also fit more narrow banquet tables.
+8' King's Drapes: These 108" x 156" linens are made for an 8' by 48" King's table, and can fit more narrow banquet tables, as well.
 It can also be used for a 6' banquet table with a puddle effect.

 Standard 8': This is the standard size for an 8' x 30" banquet table, which is more narrow than a King's table.